Several Different Electronic Visit Verification Methods Ensure Compliance with the 21st Century Cures Act

-It’s no secret that Electronic Visit Verification (EVV) software offers home care agencies a powerful set of controls and numerous other benefits.
-It’s also known – and all too often learned the hard way – that these benefits don’t get fully or even adequately realized if field staff have trouble using it.
+It’s no secret that Electronic Visit Verification (EVV) software offers home care agencies a powerful tool to manage patient care.
+It’s also known – and all too often learned the hard way – that the benefits of EVV don’t get fully or even adequately realized if field staff have trouble using it.

-To ensure the greatest level of compliance with the new Federal EVV mandate – and because each agency and each user in the field is unique – Sandata’s EVV platform offers three industry-leading modalities:
+There are several methods Sandata’s EVV utilizes to ensure the right services have been provided, at the right dates and times, and that billing and payroll are accurate.
+To ensure the greatest level of compliance with the federal EVV mandate – and because each agency and each user in the field is unique – Sandata’s EVV platform offers three easy ways to verify visits.

 - Mobile Application